Published Jan 1st 2019 / Revisions January 10th 2019 & January 10th 2022

 - Overnight activities for Juniors

 In general, a guardian is requested to accompany each Junior.
-In the case of stage races, accommodation for the rider and their guardian is funded by the WC.
+In the case of stage races, accommodation for the rider only is funded by the WC.

 - Selection process